ythiri/Kickstarter-Analysis/README.md

 Set appropriate funding goals that balance achievability with project requirements.
 Smaller funding goals account for a larger proportion of campaigns that meet or exceed their targets.
 However, larger campaigns are still attainable, as campaigns with funding goals of $20,000 or more represent 13.84% of projects that achieve at least 150% of their goal.
 Therefore, funding goals should be set at a level that is realistic to achieve while still being sufficient to cover project needs and fulfill commitments to backers.

-Compare the campaign against main category benchmarks using KPIs and performance metrics.
+Compare the campaigns against main category benchmarks using KPIs and performance metrics.
 Category performance varies significantly, and no single category consistently dominates across all metrics.

 ## Next Steps